besideL/quill-video-resize-module/README.md

 # Quill VideoResize Module

-A module for Quill rich text editor to allow videos to be resized.
-Lazily adaptated from [kensnyder/quill-image-resize-module](https://github.com/kensnyder/quill-image-resize-module)
+A module for Quill rich text editor to allow videos to be resized // fixed for mobile browser bug Lazily adaptated from [kensnyder/quill-image-resize-module](https://github.com/kensnyder/quill-image-resize-module)